This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - Instant Pot - Lock and cook on high pressure for 45 minutes.
 Wait 10 minutes before releasing pressure.

-- Slow cooker - Cook the pork and green chile stew 6 to 8 hours to attend fork tender results.
+- Slow cooker – Cook the pork and green chile stew 6 to 8 hours on low (or 4 hours on high) to achieve fork tender results.

 ❓ FAQ